krb5/krb5/doc/admin/database.rst

 link to an existing LDAP object, all you need to do is::

-    kadmin: addprinc -x containerdn=dc=example,dc=com -x linkdn=cn=david,dc=example,dc=com david
-    WARNING: no policy specified for "david@ATHENA.MIT.EDU";
+    kadmin: addprinc -x containerdn=dc=example,dc=com -x linkdn=cn=david,dc=example,dc=com david No policy specified for "david@ATHENA.MIT.EDU";
     defaulting to no policy.
     Enter password for principal david@ATHENA.MIT.EDU:  <= Type the password.
     Re-enter password for principal david@ATHENA.MIT.EDU:  <=Type it again.